|

 • If you don’t put crumble topping on this bread, some people like it toasted with butter.
 Yum!

-FAQs about strawberry buttermilk loaf
+FAQs about strawberry quick bread

 Although I would definitely recommend real buttermilk for this recipe, you can make your own substitute easily.
 In a 1 cup measuring cup, measure 1 tablespoon lemon juice or white vinegar, and then fill the remaining cup with milk.
 (2% or whole milk works best.)